aigamedev/scikit-neuralnetwork/README.rst

 Getting Started
 ---------------

-The library supports both regressors (to estimate continuous outputs from inputs) and classifiers (to predict labels from features).
+The library supports both regressors (to estimate continuous outputs from inputs) and classifiers (to predict discrete labels from features).
 This is the ``sklearn``-compatible API:

 .. code:: python